-WP Fusion includes an integration with Elementor to let you control visibility of page elements based on a logged in user’s tags.
+WP Fusion includes an integration with Elementor to let you control visibility of page elements based on a user’s tags in your CRM or marketing automation platform.

-To set this up, open the settings for any element, and click on the Advanced tab.
+To set up access rules on Elementor elements, open the settings for any element, and click on the Advanced tab.
 Under the WP Fusion section, you will see two select boxes: “Tags (any)”, and “Tags (not).”

 In the select boxes, you can select any number of tags that are required to display that element: